zoriya/Kyoo/transcoder/docs/FMP4_MIGRATION.md

 ### Still to validate

 - **Hardware-accel path** (QSV / VAAPI / CUDA): software x264 gave a stable,
-  identical init across invocations and the dedicated init run matches; HW encoders should behave the same since params are fixed, but confirm on real hardware.
+  identical init across invocations; HW encoders should behave the same since params are fixed, but confirm on real hardware.
-- **Audio boundary precision**: `tfdt` is patched to the *nominal* segment start (`keyframes.Get(seg)`).
-For video this is exact (cuts are on keyframes); for audio the first sample may sit a fraction of a frame off the boundary, the same approximation the old MPEG-TS path made.
-Watch for boundary jitter in the `test_audio_*` integration tests.

-Core logic is covered by `src/mp4_test.go` (generates real fMP4 segments, extracts the shared init, strips + patches `tfdt`, and confirms via ffprobe the patched segment reads its absolute PTS while the unpatched control reads ~0).
+Core logic is covered by `src/mp4_test.go` (two independent lazy windows, asserts the init is byte-identical across them, and that a rebased window-B segment reads ~0 unpatched but its correct absolute PTS after `rebaseFragment`).
+End-to-end validated against a running transcoder with the `tests/hls_validation` suite (12/12 passing): continuity, ABR switches, seeks, concurrent clients, and audio boundaries.
-All exploration findings were reproduced from throwaway scripts (test asset:
-60 s clip, keyframes every 2 s; lazy windows simulated as two independent ffmpeg processes at t=0 and t=28 s).